 Easy and fun to push and turn

 Limited features for comfort or convenience

-If your budget doesn't allow for the Quinny Yezz or the BabyZen Yoyo+, the Recaro EasyLife is a great budget friendly, lightweight stroller with loads of features in a small package.
+If your budget doesn't allow for the Quinny Yezz or the BabyZen Yoyo+, the Recaro EasyLife is a great budget friendly, lightweight product with loads of features in a small package.
 We would recommend the EasyLife to those looking for a great second stroller that doesn't sacrifice features for the sake of being light.
-The Recaro earned a Best Value award in our Best Umbrella Stroller Review thanks to a thoughtful design that includes an easy unique fold that creates a small package for stowing.
-This stroller also manages to sneak in most of the features baby and parents will appreciate like underseat storage, canopy, padded seat, and cup holder.
+The Recaro earned a Best Value award in our Umbrella Stroller Review thanks to a thoughtful design that includes an easy unique fold that creates a small package for stowing.
+The Recaro also manages to sneak in most of the features baby and parents will appreciate like underseat storage, canopy, padded seat, and cup holder.
 With a $200 list price, the Recaro is cheaper than many other lightweight options and is one of the few umbrella products that works with an infant car seat, the Recaro Performance Coupe.
-This stroller is so nice and easy to use, we think parents will be able to forgive the smaller wheels that are a little harder to push and turn on uneven surfaces.
+This product is so nice and easy to use, we think parents will be able to forgive the smaller wheels that are a little harder to push and turn on uneven surfaces.

 Easy to use